 “So you’re not upset, that I would be leaving you?” she asked.

 “I never expected you to stay with me,” I said.
 “I’m lucky you’re here with me now.”

 “I have no idea,” I said.

-“Well, to be honest,” I said, “For quite a while now I’ve felt like each day could be the last day of my life.
+“For quite some time before my crack-up I felt like each day could be the last day of my life.
 And then when I cracked up I kind of wanted each day to be the last day of my life.
 And then when I got a little better I didn’t care if it was the last day of my life.
 But now it’s different.
 I still feel like each day might be my last, but this feeling just makes me want to live life even more.”

-“Arnold, man, excuse me for eavesdropping, but I just want to say that what you said just now was deep.
+“Arnold, man,” he said, “excuse me for eavesdropping, but I just want to say that what you said just now was deep.
 Very deep.
 I brought you two some fresh beers.”